 "Dead air" spaces may prevent smoke from reaching the Smoke/CO Alarm.
-To avoid dead air spaces, follow installation recommendations at least 4 inches (102 mm) from the wall or corner.
-For wall mounting (if allowed by building codes), the top edge of Smoke/CO Alarms should be placed between 4 inches (102 mm) and 12 inches (305 mm) from the wall/ceiling line, below typical "dead air"
+To avoid dead air spaces, follow installation recommendations

+On ceilings, install Smoke/CO Alarms as close to the center of the ceiling as possible.
+If this is not possible, install the Smoke/CO Alarm at least 4 inches (102 mm) from the wall or corner.
+For wall mounting (if allowed by building codes), the top edge of Smoke/CO Alarms should be placed between 4 inches (102 mm) and